 Melissa has a BA in sociology and gerontology and a BSW from McMaster University.
 She has also completed the Therapeutic Crisis Intervention train the trainer course.
 Prior to joining Nairn, Melissa worked in both child protection and long term care.
 During her 14 years at Nairn, Melissa has supported foster families by working with them to plan and advocate for the children placed in their care.
 Melissa also teaches the Therapeutic Crisis Intervention techniques at the Nairn foster parent training sessions and is currently working on courses towards achieving a trauma certificate through Laurier University.
 Child development, developmental trauma and attachment parenting are topics Melissa is passionate to learn about and utilize to support foster families in her work at Nairn Family Homes.
 Melissa has been a Family Supervisor with Nairn Family Homes since 2006 and now serves as our District Program Director.

 Mary Lynn Redmond, Operations Assistant

 After completing her Bachelor of Applied Science in Family Studies at the University of Guelph, Mary Lynn started her career in Saskatchewan where she facilitated parenting programs and Life Skills training for Catholic Family Services.
 She returned to Ontario and worked for Dale Brain Injury Services as a Case Manager and Residential Manager.
 Mary Lynn spent several years working from home, raising her children and helping her husband in his business.
 Ready to return to work part time Mary Lynn worked as a Youth Ministry Coordinator and completed a Certificate in Youth Ministry.
 Mary Lynn found her true calling when she began working for Nairn Family Homes.
 She is passionate about serving others and encouraging them to be the best they can be.
-She receives great satisfaction from supporting the families and children on her caseload.
-Mary Lynn has been a Family Supervisor with Nairn Family Homes since 2007.
+She receives great satisfaction from supporting the families and children.
+Mary Lynn has been with Nairn Family Homes since 2007.

 Marilyn Wynes, Family Supervisor